RyanHouston/elasticsearch-extensions-documentor/README.md

 }

 Elasticsearch::Extensions::Documents.configure do |config|
-  config.url        = 'http://example.com:9200' # your elasticsearch endpoint
   config.index_name = 'test_index'              # the name of your index
   config.mappings   = ES_MAPPINGS               # a hash containing your index mappings
   config.settings   = ES_SETTINGS               # a hash containing your index settings
+  config.client.url = 'http://example.com:9200' # your elasticsearch endpoint
-  config.logger     = Logger.new(STDOUT)        # the logger to use. (defaults to Logger.new(STDOUT)
+  config.client.logger = Rails.logger           # the logger to use. (defaults to Logger.new(STDERR))
-  config.log        = true                      # if the elasticsearch-ruby should provide logging end
+end
 ```